alekzandr/flowmeter/README.md

 # Flowmeter
-Flowmeter is a tool for deriving statistical features from PCAPs for data analysis and machine learning.
+Flowmeter is a Scapy-based tool for deriving statistical features from PCAPs for data analysis and machine learning.
 The features are based on the java application <a href=http://netflow.ca/>Netflowmeter</a>.

 # Installation